gurretl/labs/README.md

 # All My Labs

-In this repository, you will find all sources I used in my labs.
+In this repository, you will find all sources I used in my personal labs.

-They are availables, following this link : https://gurret-lionel.weebly.com/
+Articles related are availables, following this link : https://gurret-lionel.weebly.com/

-You will also find all my LinkedIn articles.
+You will also find all my LinkedIn articles on several technologies.

-Finally, here is my LinkedIn profile : https://www.linkedin.com/in/lionel-gurret/
+Finally, here is my LinkedIn profile if you need anything : https://www.linkedin.com/in/lionel-gurret/

 Thanks for your interest !